Underpe/Cyclistic_capstone_project/README.md

 Finally, after having performed the analysis, three main insights can be highlighted in the comparison between casual users and member users in the use of shared bicycles:

-1) Member user are more regurlar in their sharing bike service usage during the whole year, beside the cold winter months.
-At the same time, this customers are also very regular when using the bicycles during the week days.
-On the other hand, casual users' peak usage along the year happens in July and August.This last ones also happens to increase their service usage on weekends, bypassing member users' amount of rides on those days.
-From this results it could be understood that casual members use the service more for their leisure time and holidays, than member user; These last ones, instead, it seems their usage is more focus on transportation service to their work/educational places.
+1) Member users are more regular in their sharing bike service usage during the whole year, beside the cold winter months.
+At the same time, these customers are also very regular when using the bicycles during the week days.
+On the other hand, casual users' peak usage along the year happens in July and August.
+This last one also happens to increase their service usage on weekends, bypassing member users' amount of rides on those days.
+From these results it could be understood that casual members use the service more for their leisure time and holidays, than member user; These last ones, instead, it seems their usage is more focus on transportation service to their work/educational places.
 2) Member users' starting stations are also more spread all over the city than the casual uses.
 These last ones are more localized on the coastal areas of the city center.
 This also could reinforce the idea that casual users make more use of the service for leisure and tourism, compared to member users.

-Addittionally to the shared insights, I would like to propose some recomendations based on the analysis performed, in order to propose some actions to make casual users conveet into members:
+Additionally, based on the analysis performed, I would like to mention some recommendations in order to propose actions that could make casual users convert into members:

 1) A new type of subscription to attract casual users that is focused on the use of the bike service during the weekends, during the summer and holiday months, or a service limited to tourist and leisure areas.
 2) Launch a marketing campaign during the holiday and summer stages, in the most central and coastal areas of the city, where casual members use the service stations the most.